tbcgit/cleanbar/README.md

 ````

-## Default options
+###  Default options
-For information on what arguments the CleanBar accepts, write:
+For information on what arguments CleanBar accepts, write:

 ````
 ./CB  --help